Italy's Exor says may provide more capital to firms in which it invests

 "We are positive about the prospects for our investments," Exor said in an extract of a letter the company sent to its shareholders.
 "If they were to require additional capital for further, profitable development, we would be more than happy to provide it."

-The letter, which followed EXOR's announcement that consolidated group profit last year rose to 2.08 billion euros ($2.87 billion) from 298.3 million euros, did not give further details.
+The letter, which followed EXOR's announcement that consolidated group profit last year rose to 2.08 billion euros (1.71 billion pounds) from 298.3 million euros, did not give further details.

-Fiat took full control of its U.S. unit Chrysler in January in a $4.35 billion deal to create the world's seventh-largest auto group.
+Fiat took full control of its U.S. unit Chrysler in January in a $4.35 billion (2.59 billion pounds) deal to create the world's seventh-largest auto group.

 A multi-year business plan outlining all new models and investments will be presented in early May.
 But analysts and industry players have already raised doubt about Chief Executive Sergio Marchionne's ability to raise all the funds needed to finance his ambitious turnaround plan.